I've had a sports complex for a long time, and now you're gonna hear about it.

 #53 – Hugh Douglas was already a rising, young defensive star with the Jets when the Eagles traded for him in 1998.
 Over his six seasons with the team, he racked up 54.5 sacks, good for ninth in team history.
 Douglas also made three straight Pro Bowls, including his First-Team All-Pro season in 2000 when he registered a career high 15 sacks.
 The guy was simply an offensive line’s worst nightmare for most of his career.

 #54 – The Axe Man cometh.
 Jeremiah Trotter was an Eagle through and through.
 The solid middle linebacker started off his career with four fabulous years for the team, but then he surprisingly left as a free agent when he and the Eagles failed to come to a contract agreement after they put the franchise tag on him.
 He went to the rival Redskins, but then returned to the Eagles just two years later, picking up where he left off.
 All in all, he made four Pro Bowls with the team, and he ranks among the franchise’s top 10 all-time in tackles.
 Not bad for a third round pick in 1998.
-Thanks, Ray Rhodes.
+Plus, he sired a future Super Bowl champ.

 #56 – It’s a two-horse race here between a couple of linebackers, and it’s pretty tight.
 First, Jerry Robinson wore the number for the Eagles for six years, making the Pro Bowl one time before going on to a solid second half of his career with the Raiders.
 But I’m going to give it to Byron Evans.
 The career Eagle (all eight of his NFL seasons) led the league in tackles in 1989, his first full year as a starter.
 His peak was not as good as Robinson’s, so you can call me a homer for giving him the edge, but I stick by it.

-#58 – Maybe the best draft pick the Eagles have had this century (5th round, 146th overall in 2005), Trent Cole terrorized opposing quarterbacks during his decade as an Eagle.
+#58 – One of the best draft picks the Eagles have had this century (5th round, 146th overall in 2005), Trent Cole terrorized opposing quarterbacks during his decade as an Eagle.
 He reached double digit sacks four times, finishing with 85.5 to land him in second place on the franchise’s all-time leaderboard.
 Cole made a pair of Pro Bowls during his stellar Eagles career.

 #59 – Mike Mamula…just kidding.
 There’s no way that bust of a dud of a bum is making it on here.
 Seth Joyner, the happiest man in football, made two Pro Bowls in eight seasons as an Eagle, and he struck fear into the hearts of opponents with his vicious play on the gridiron.
 He’s one of just two Eagles to have multiple interception return TDs and fumble recovery TDs, with Sheldon Brown being the other.